influxdata/docs-v2/content/v2.0/security/https_setup.md

     Users running InfluxDB must have read permissions on the TLS certificate.

-    >***Note***: You may opt to set up multiple users, groups, and permissions.
+    {{% note %}}You may opt to set up multiple users, groups, and permissions.
     Ultimately, make sure all users running InfluxDB have read permissions for the TLS certificate.
+    {{% /note %}}

     Run the following command to give InfluxDB read and write permissions on the certificate files.